Updated May 2022

 In the trucking industry, pay raises and bonuses based on both time at the company and safe driving are incredibly common.
 If you get a job in trucking, you won’t be stuck with entry-level pay for long, unlike many other industries.

-The trucking industry is not biased towards women and is in need of more woman to join the industry.
+The trucking industry is not biased towards women and is in need of more women to join the industry.
 If these statistics are making you consider a career in trucking, the first step is getting your CDL.
-With ten locations across the state of Virginia, CDS Tractor Trailer Training is the prime place to get certified and start your career in trucking off right.
+With three locations across the state of Virginia, CDS Tractor Trailer Training is the prime place to get certified and start your career in trucking off right.
 CDS provides Tuition Assistance to students to make sure CDL training is affordable for students.
-Contact us to learn more about how you can launch your in-demand, high-paying career today.